Why I Solo Travel in My 40s

 It’s also the only time I ever finish a book.

-Travelling solo actually makes me more social, not less.
+Weirdly, travelling solo makes me more social.

 You’re Not Too Old